RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 Dining Saloons

-First in importance in regard to size are the two first-class dining saloons- the upper and the lower -situated on the upper and shelter decks.
-Between the two rooms is a large open space surmounted by a dome, the whole producing a lofty and airy effect.
+First in importance regarding size are the two first-class dining saloons- the upper and the lower -situated on the upper and shelter decks.
+Between the two rooms is an ample open space surmounted by a dome, producing a lofty and airy effect.

 View of the Upper Dining Saloon and Dome of the RMS Mauretania, 1907.